ProfessionalWiki/AutomatedValues/README.md

 ```

 You can also specify `*` instead of a language code, in which case the Build Specification will be applied to all default
 languages.
 See the [PHP Configuration](#php-configuration) section for how to set the default languages.
+If the default
+languages are not set, `*` will be ignored.

 ```json
 {